 AS A FRESHMAN: Served as the coxswain for multiple boats this season ... earned first monogram ... coxed the third varsity eight boat to victory in the Oak Ridge Cardinal Invite (6:52.60) ... also coxed the third varsity four in a second place finish against Virginia (7:43.02), put a time of 7:38.47 on the board against Virginia with the fourth varsity four boat and then placed third with the third varsity four boat (7:22.32)... coxed the novice eight against Ohio State (7:15.12) ... the next day she coxed two races: third varsity four (8:00.10) and the novice eight (6:46.65), both to victory in a meet with Indiana, Purdue, and Louisville ... led the third varsity eight in the BIG EAST Invite to a win with a blistering time of 7:10.90, after coxing the fourth varsity eight to victory over Iowa (7:30.10) ... qualified for the BIG EAST Championship grand final with the second varsity four by defeating multiple opponents in the prelims (7:30.760) ... coxed the second varsity four boat to a grand final win at the BIG EAST Championship, posting a time of 7:44.378 in the win for the Irish.

 PREP AND PERSONAL: Played midfield for her high school soccer team while at Ursuline Academy, lettered for three years ... was honored as the team MVP her sophomore and junior year, and was named team captain her senior year ... her team made their first appearance at the state tournament in three years under her leadership ... she led her high school soccer team to their first win over their rival high school in fifteen years ... helped her club soccer team, JSSA Club, achieve the honor of being MSSL Showcase runner-ups ... ran both outdoor and indoor track for her high school, lettering all four years ... was team captain for both indoor and outdoor track her senior year ... member of the 4x800 meter division IV championship relay ... member of the National Honor Society ...
-PSAT/NMSQT National Hispanic Scholar ... was a member of the youth choir and choral group ... born in Boston, Mass. ... daughter of John and Teresa Prego ... mother graduated from Notre Dame in 1983 ... has three siblings- Gabi, Isabel, and Mia ... currently enrolled in the College of Arts and Letters, majoring in psychology.
+PSAT/NMSQT National Hispanic Scholar ... was a member of the youth choir and choral group ... born in Boston, Mass. ... daughter of John and Teresa Prego ... mother graduated from Notre Dame in 1983 ... has three siblings- Gabi, Isabel, and Mia ... graduated with a degree in psychology from the College of Arts and Letters.